 If correctly implemented, a manager should be able to "branch" the processing, such that only new representations, or representations where a parameter has been changed, are recomputed.
 Achieving this relies on the findInitProc method of the manager, which is described in more details in the next subsection.
 This method is passed the same arguments as the addProcessor method, i.e., a request name and a structure of parameters.
 It will return a handle to an already existing processor in the manager that is exactly computing one of the steps needed for that request.
 It will return the "highest" already existing step.
-In other terms, it finds the point in the already existing ordered list of processors where the processor to start from and updating accordingly the list of signals/processors that need to be instantiated, the same procedure as before can then be used in the addProcessor method.
+In other terms, it finds the point in the already existing ordered list of processors where the processing should "branch out" to obtain the newly requested feature.
+Knowing the processor to start from and updating accordingly the list of signals/processors that need to be instantiated, the same procedure as before can then be used in the addProcessor method.